623 N. Main Street

 Represented oilfield service company in acquisition of the stock of management company

-Along with James Bryan Johnston, successfully defended company in a website domain dispute before the World Intellectual Property Organization in Switzerland;
+Successfully defended company in a website domain dispute before the World Intellectual Property Organization

 Represented numerous landowners in wind rights easement/lease review and negotiation

-Cody is the father of three wonderful children, Addyson, Brooklyn, and Lily.
-He is an avid runner, competing in road and trail races of all distances.
-He also enjoys spending time with his children running, skiing, hunting, and playing sports.
+He enjoys spending time with his children and running, skiing, hunting, and hiking.
 Cody has served on the Deaf Smith County United Way Board for many years, and he is a former member of the State Bar of Texas District 13 Grievance Committee.
 He is a member of Hillside Christian Church in Canyon, Texas.

 Cody may be reached at 806-364-6801 or email@example.com.

-Elizabeth Odle has been an associate attorney with Simmons & Odle, P.C., since November of 2007.
+Elizabeth Odle Smith is a partner in Simmons & Odle, P.C..
 During this time, Elizabeth has practiced in many areas of the law but her focus and passion have been in family law and probate law.
-Elizabeth sees the areas of family and probate law as a place where she can connect with her clients and assist them through the difficult process of losing a loved one, divorce, custody disputes, child support, termination of parental rights, adoption, modifications of court orders, spousal maintenance, and property division.
+Elizabeth sees the areas of family and probate law as a place where she can connect with her clients and assist them through the difficult process of losing a loved one, divorce, custody disputes.
+She also handles matters relating to child support, termination of parental rights, adoption, modifications of court orders, spousal maintenance, and property division.

 Some of Elizabeth’s notable cases include: